nipunarora-eGov/Core-Platform/core-services/egov-workflow-v2/README.md

         "states": [...]
     }
 ```
-   Each State object is a valid status for the application.
+   Each State object is a valid migrationStatus for the application.
 The State object contains the information of the state and what actions can be performed on it.

 ```json
 {